 Duraflex window sills have been used in colleges and schools around the country because they’re durable and affordable.
-However, marble graces high-end homes, hotels and resorts because it can last a lifetime and is one of the most beautiful materials available.
+However, marble graces high-end homes, hotels, and resorts because it can last a lifetime and is one of the most beautiful materials available.
 Duraflex is made from a PVC-type material that’s non-porous and pure white in color.
-While it may be appropriate for use in commercial settings, it doesn’t have the amazing colors and style available in natural stone like marble, granite and travertine.
+While it may be appropriate for use in commercial settings, it doesn’t have the amazing colors and style available in natural stone like marble, granite, and travertine.

-Durability of Wood, Natural Stone, and Duraflex
+The Durability of Wood, Natural Stone, and Duraflex

 Any of these materials are very durable, but only marble can last for a lifetime.
 Wood is by far the most labor-intensive option.
 Property owners will need to monitor it for damage and have it refinished over the years.
 Any type of plastic-based window sill will also gradually show signs of wear and use, including scratches that may capture dirt and scuff marks.
 Marble, however, is the most durable option.

 While any natural stone can still scratch under the right circumstances, the color goes all the way through the stone.
 Scratches aren’t prone to showing, and they can be buffed out if there is a mishap.
 Unlike a plastic material that will eventually show strain from sun damage and wood that becomes more damaged with every passing year, natural stone sills can last for a lifetime.
 This makes them the most cost-effective choice available.

 Close your eyes for a moment and think of those ancient Greek and Roman monuments that photographers love to put in travel guides and social studies textbooks.
 You’ve seen quite a few of these, more than likely, and they certainly looked rather attractive for buildings that were nearly 2,000 years old.
 The reason is that they were built of marble in a time before the dawn of synthetic materials.